 To simplify things just a little bit, I do think that brilliance has de facto become politically incorrect and it is not being rewarded, at least not among the generation of people who are graduate students today.
 This blog has recently – and often – discussed some insanities that are far from the HEP research community.
 Like the claims that the Pythagorean theorem and \(\pi\) are examples of white supremacy.
 Similar lunacies are extreme and they're signs of what's wrong in the broader society, not the HEP research community per se.

 But there are lots of similar, much less extreme, but still brutally harmful changes to the atmosphere that are going on within universities, even their physics departments, and sometimes even fundamental-particle physics groups.
 Many of those have lost their self-confidence and their natural happiness about the insights and about their and their colleagues' natural brilliance.
-Some top people have been silent about – tolerating – crap like Sabine Hossenfelder's "physics is lost in math and gone astray" that they have really surrendered.
-I think that pseudointellectual junk such as Sabine Hossenfelder – I don't mean her specifically, she's just a very particular example that's been discussed here – are really in charge of important things such as "what you may be loudly excited about".
+Some top people have been silent about – tolerating some really bad anti-science writing out there so that we can say that they have really surrendered.
+I think that pseudointellectuals are really in charge of important things such as "what you may be loudly excited about".
 And that's the main reason why the creative work rooted in remarkable math has weakened.
 People who want to do such things are discouraged by their nearly heretical status – or at least the shortage of rewards for this kind of work.

 The result is that much of the work is dull and doesn't differ much from what could have been done in the 1980s if not 1960s.
 The cutting edge has been obfuscated and apparently disappeared.
 For a hypothetical #1 ingenious teenager, it's hard to show that he is #1.
 Maybe even if he discovered something amazing, no one seems to be waiting for that, and that may be why he doesn't even try.
 Some billionaires or other influential people will have to create some artificial environment where "things are alright again", where brilliant people don't have to be ashamed of their brilliance.